Kokoweef Cave Onyx: What to Cut

 0

-I recently spoke to Ralf Meithe, President of the Bullhead City Rock Club and volunteer archeologist at Kokoweef, who gave me some good info on this cave onyx.
-This material consists mainly of calcite and aragonite, and the formations started to grow as far back as the Jurassic Period (155 mya).
-There’s also a hidden surprise to this material: if you hold a piece under a UV light, you will see it glow a fluorescent green.
+I recently spoke to Ralf Meithe, President of the Bullhead City Rock Club and volunteer archeologist at Kokoweef, who gave me some good information on this cave onyx.
+This material consists mainly of calcite and aragonite, and the formations started to grow as far back as the Jurassic Period, 155 million years ago.
+There’s also a hidden surprise to this material.
+If you hold a piece under an ultraviolet light, you will see it glow a fluorescent green.

-The Kokoweef cavern is closed to the public, but material can still be found either online or at rock shows.
+The Kokoweef cavern is closed to the public, but the material can still be found online or at rock shows.

 Figuring Out the Pattern

-Since the main component of this material is calcite, it tends to be soft, and will cut and shape rather easily.
+Since the main component of Kokoweef Cave onyx is calcite, it tends to be soft and will cut and shape rather easily.
 Before cutting your material into slabs, it’s best to figure out what type of patterns you want first.
 When holding the material in your hands, you will see one end that looks like it’s dripping; that’s the bottom of the stone.
 If you cut across the top, you can get some really nice cross patterns with smaller floating orbs, but if you decide to cut vertically, you will get some really beautiful flowing patterns in earthy tones, sometimes even with red bands.

-I try both approaches, cutting a few slabs from the bottom and then a few from the sides to get a variety of patterns to make cabochons with.
-Note that, if you cut vertically, there is a tendency for portions to break off.
+I try both approaches, cutting a few slabs from the bottom and then a few from the sides to get a variety of patterns to make cabochons.
+Note that, if you cut vertically, there is a tendency for portions to break off the main specimen.

 Once your slabs have been cut, you can figure out what cabochon shapes you’d like to cut, and experiment by utilizing the natural fingers coming down from the stalactites as free-form cabs.